blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 ### Compliance History

-Systems SHOULD keep a log of received [Privacy Requests](#privacy-request), generated [responses](#privacy-request-response), and as much as possible proofs of response delivery and visualisation.
+Systems SHOULD keep a log of received [Privacy Requests](#privacy-request), generated [responses](#privacy-request-response), and as much as possible proofs of response delivery and visualization.

 ## Questions and Discussion Topics